aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 Within the `redis` driver setting array there should be two connections named `default` and `cache`.

-The `cache` connection is the actual connection that is referred to from the `redis` store in the `config/cache.php` file.
+The `cache` connection is the connection that is referred to from the `redis` store in the `config/cache.php` file.

-So we have verified that both the driver and connection that settings that we used in `config/cache.php` exist in `config/database.php`.
+At this point we have verified that both the driver and connection that settings that we used in `config/cache.php` exist in `config/database.php`.

 > Note: We can add additional connection settings in `redis` section of `config/database.php` as long as we give them their own unique name.
-In fact for scalability reasons we can add and use separate redis connections, from the ones used by the Laravel cache, to be used by Laravel queues and Laravel sessuon
+In fact for scalability reasons we can add and use separate redis connections, from the ones used by the Laravel cache, to be used by Laravel queues and Laravel session.

 ### Step 6